myzlab/k-search-v2-docs/docs/select-statement/order-by/order-by.md

 ## Definition

-The `orderBy` method allows you to add a `ORDER BY` clause to the query.
+The `orderBy` method allows you to add the `ORDER BY` clause to the query.

 The only one method available to use this functionality is: